The effect of tightly controlled national restrictions, as well as new post-

 At the time the Convention was agreed and for many years afterwards, (including the majority of the time offshore radio stations operated) the territorial sea was measured as a distance of three nautical miles from the coast.
 However, this distance was not itself fixed by international agreement.
-Indeed attempts to define a maximum breadth for territorial waters had failed at the Hague Codification Conference in 1930 and again at the United Nations Geneva Conferences in 1958.
-Agreement was, however, reached with the 1982 United Nations Convention on the Law of the Sea which gave states the right to extend their territorial claim to 12 miles (which had obvious and serious significance for few remaining offshore stations operating at that time).
+Indeed attempts to define a maximum breadth for territorial waters had failed at the Hague Codification Conference in 1930 and again at the United Nations Geneva Conference in 1958.
+Agreement was, however, reached with the 1982 United Nations Convention on the Law of the Sea (UNCLOS) which gave states the right to extend their territorial claim to 12 miles (which had obvious and serious significance for the few remaining offshore stations operating at that time).

 The 1958 Convention did, however, fix an outer territorial limit of what was known as the 'contiguous zone'.
 This was determined as twelve miles from the baseline (usually a low water mark) from which territorial sea is measured and was the maximum distance to which any state could reasonably expect to extend its territorial claim.

 In practice, from the 1958 agreement most coastal states confined their territorial limits to three nautical miles and it was this relatively short claim that offshore radio stations were able to exploit so successfully for many years.
 Potential audiences were within easy reach of powerful (and sometimes not so powerful) transmitters and transporting regular supplies and personnel from land to the ships or other structures was relatively practical to achieve.